-The minimum age of employment for this project shall be 18 years and to ensure compliance, all employees will be required to produce aadhar card or any other valid proof of age.
+The minimum age of employment for this project shall be 18 years and to ensure compliance, all employees will be required to produce a valid proof of age.
 If any contractor employs a person under the age of 18 years, that contractor will not only be terminated by IA but also be reported to the authorities.